Symmetries in open quantum dynamics: Constants of the motion

 If we think about constants of the motion the same way we think about independent symmetries, and consider a statement that an operator $Q$ for $S$ represents a quantity that is a constant of the motion for the open dynamics of $S$, we could say that the statement should hold for all possible initial states of $S$ and for any state of $R$ and any correlations, or absence of correlations, between $S$ and $R$.
 Just for the mean value to be constant we would have

 for density matrices $W$ for all the states of the entire system of $S$ and $R$ combined, which implies that

-In particular, if $Q$ is a unitary symmetry operator, or an Hermitian operator that is a generator of a one-parameter group of symmetry operators, for independent symmetries, we would say that $Q$ can represent a constant of the motion for the open dynamics of $S$ only if $Q$ commutes with $H$, which means that it describes a symmetry for the dynamics of the entire system of $S$ and $R$ combined.
+which implies that $Q$ commutes with $H$.
+We would say that $Q$ can represent a constant of the motion for the open dynamics of $S$ only if $Q$ represents a constant of the motion for the dynamics of the entire system of $S$ and $R$ combined.
+In particular, when $Q$ is a unitary operator, we would also say that this implies that $Q$ describes a symmetry for the dynamics of the entire system of $S$ and $R$ combined.

 On the other hand, if we think about constants of the motion the same way we think about dependent symmetries, we could say that an operator $Q$ for $S$ represents a quantity that is a constant of the motion for the open dynamics of $S$ if it is constant for all possible initial states of $S$ but only for particular states of $R$ or correlations, or absence of correlations, between $S$ and $R$.
 We could say it is a \textit{dependent constant of the motion}.
-We will see an example in Section III.A of an Hermitian operator that is a generator of a one-parameter group of unitary operators that describe dependent symmetries but does not represent a dependent constant of the motion.
+We will see an example in Section IV.A of an Hermitian operator that is a generator of a one-parameter group of unitary operators that describe dependent symmetries but does not represent a dependent constant of the motion.
 More examples are being considered.\cite{Seo}